It's 'Make A Will' month: Here's how to craft one online for under $100

 "People don't want to go into a lawyers office and spend thousands of dollars on what's really writing a simple document," she said.

-David Edey of Montreal is a Certified Executor Advisor and the author of “Executor Help – How to Settle an Estate , Pick and Executor and Avoid Family Fights,” a book he wrote after having issues as an executor.
+David Edey of Montreal is a Certified Executor Advisor and the author of “Executor Help – How to Settle an Estate, Pick an Executor and Avoid Family Fights,” a book he wrote after having issues as an executor.

 Edey said he wrote the book after it took seven years, ten court appearances, and $50,000 in legal fees to settle his parent’s estate.